henriquegrandinetti/ACCTVP/readme.md

 The automatic vanishing point estimation is based on the software created by Marcos Nieto and can be found in the original version [here](www.marcosnieto.net/vanishingPoint).

 The Least Squares Fitting method used by Nieto was created by Joachim Wuttke and can be found in its original version [here](www.messen-und-deuten.de/lmfit).

+##More Info

+More information available on readme.txt

+##Contact

+Henrique Grandinetti - henriquegrandinetti@gmail.com